RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 There are two types of constraints:

-1. EXISTS
+1. MANDATORY
 2. UNIQUE

-## Exists constraint
+## Mandatory constraint

-An exists constraint enforces the existance of attribute(s).
+An mandatory constraint enforces the existance of attribute(s).

-Consider an exists constraint over the attribute `id` of all nodes with the label `Person`.
+Consider a mandatory constraint over the attribute `id` of all nodes with the label `Person`.
 The constraint will make sure that all `Person` nodes in the graph will have an `id` attribute.
 Any attempt to modify or create a `Person` node which doesn't have an `id` attribute will fail.